 - 6.1 The JAS will pursue a fair and consistent process for selecting volunteers. - 6.2 DHC's communications about volunteering will use language that is easily understood, using various methods to attract a diverse range of applicants. - 6.3 The JAS will select volunteers according to project needs and aim to match volunteers' skills, knowledge, experience, motivation and availability to suitable projects.

-Supervising staff will also discuss individual volunteer requirements to ensure that volunteers feel adequately supported in their role. - 6.4 Anyone being considered for a volunteer role will be invited for an informal interview with the project supervisor, with the aim of setting up teams that are best suited for the project. - 6.5 We will ensure that all potential volunteers have a clear understanding of any available roles so as to support them in selecting an appropriate placement.
-For individual volunteers, this will be in the form of a concise role description prepared by the volunteer supervisor within a recommended format and placed on our website and social media as well as with the local Volunteer Centre. - Reasonable adjustments may be made to the selection methods to suit the particular access requirements of applicants with disabilities.
+Supervising staff will also discuss individual volunteer requirements to ensure that volunteers feel adequately supported in their role. - 6.4 Anyone being considered for a volunteer role will be invited for an informal interview with the project supervisor, with the aim of setting up teams that are best suited for the project. - 6.5 We will ensure that all potential volunteers have a clear understanding of any available roles to support them in selecting an appropriate placement.
+For individual volunteers, this will be in the form of a concise role description prepared by the volunteer supervisor within a recommended format and placed on our website and social media as well as with the local Volunteer Centre. - 6.6 The DHC building is broadly compliant with the Equalities Act, 2010.
+It has wide level access doorways including through automatic doors at the main entrance, and audio loop systems at reception desks and in the Lecture Room, an accessible toilet and a lift to the first floor. - 6.7 Reasonable adjustments may be made to the selection methods to suit the access requirements of applicants with disabilities.